So Weird

-So Weird is a television series that aired on the Disney Channel as a mid-season replacement from January 18, 1999, to September 28, 2001.
+So Weird is a television series that aired on Disney Channel from January 18, 1999, to September 28, 2001.
 The series was shot in Vancouver, British Columbia.
-In the first two seasons, the series centered on the teenage Fiona Phillips (Cara DeLizia) who toured with her rock-star mom (Mackenzie Phillips), while encountering paranormal activity along the way.
+In the first two seasons, the series centered on the teenage Fiona "Fi" Phillips (Cara DeLizia) who toured with her rock-star mom (Mackenzie Phillips), while encountering paranormal activity along the way.
 The series was compared to the Fox TV series The X-Files since it took a darker tone than any other Disney Channel show at the time.
-For the third and final season, Disney replaced DeLizia (due to her wanting to pursue future projects outside of Disney) with actress Alexz Johnson playing Annie Thelen.
+DeLizia left the series during the third, and final, season, requiring Disney to cast Alexz Johnson as Annie Thelen to replace Fi as the protagonist.
 Production ceased after 65 episodes.

 Plot

 Season 1

-The season begins by introducing the main characters, starting with the protagonist in the series, Fiona Phillips, who narrates an introduction to the episode's paranormal topic before the main title sequence.
+The season begins by introducing the main characters, starting with the protagonist in the series, Fiona "Fi" Phillips, who narrates an introduction to the episode's paranormal topic before the main title sequence.

-Fiona explains that she lives on a tour bus with her well-known rockstar mother Molly, who is touring to get back on the rock and roll scene after the death of her husband, who was also her musical partner.
-Fiona's brother, Jack, Molly's band manager, Irene, Irene's husband Ned, and Ned and Irene's son, Clu also live with them on the tour bus, which Ned drives.
+Fi explains that she lives on a tour bus with her well-known rockstar mother Molly, who is touring to get back on the rock and roll scene after the death of her husband, who was also her musical partner.
+Fi's brother Jack, Molly's band manager Irene, Irene's husband Ned, and Ned and Irene's son, Clu also live with them on the tour bus, which Ned drives.

 Stringing together all of Fi's paranormal encounters was her search to communicate with her father, who died when she was three years old.
 Fi first "encounters” her father in the second episode titled "Web Sight" where an unknown force sends her internet articles warning her of the future.
 From alien invasions, time warps and ghosts, Fi faced 13 episodes worth of paranormal activity.
 Also encountered: one powerful tulpa, a Bigfoot, angels and more significantly, the Will o' the Wisp.
 The season finale featured Jack becoming possessed by a hyperactive Scottish Will o' the Wisp, also known as a Spunkie.
 The Spunkie told Fi she could save her brother from his control by speaking his one true name, which was only seven letters.
 Fi found the spirit's one true name, Bricriu, therefore saving her brother.
 Bricriu had offered to protect Fi from evil spirits who had battled her father and had also offered to give her contact with her late father in return for being allowed to possess her brother.
 She thought he was lying therefore rejected his offer.
 He reappears in later episodes to keep her away from other spirits and people who claims are a threat to her, depending on how one reads it, this may be seen as evidence he was telling the truth but this is questionable at best, especially since in one episode he tried to prevent her from talking to a person who knew her father and wanted to give her information.